Changes in British English pronunciation during the twentieth century

 the other hand glottal reinforcement

-and even replacement of syllable-final /t/ seems more in evidence.
-It
+and even replacement of syllable-final /t/ seemed to become more in

-is completely ordinary for large numbers of especially somewhat younger
+evidence.
+It was completely ordinary for large numbers of especially

-However, intervocalic replacement remains proscribed as dialectal, as
+However, word-internal intervocalic replacement remained stigmatised as dialectal, as

 in

 the jokey advertising catchphrase "a bi’ o’ be’er bu’er" ie a bit of better butter.
-Note that
+Yet one notes that

-eg [geʔ] off can occur (as eg in the speech of Princess
+could now occur (as could be observed eg in the speech of Princess

-Diana) but only if a paralinguistic [ʔ] begins the
+acceptability, it was permissible only if a paralinguistic [ʔ] began

 second word thereby excluding the first [ʔ] from the

-intervocalic category.
-Compare the way schwa forms of the and to etc may often be heard (eg in to eat the apple) before words
+accepted without that necessity.
+Compare the way schwa forms of the and to etc might often be heard (eg in to eat the apple) before words

 with initial-phonological-vowel structure but uttered with the

-(paralinguistic) consonant [ʔ] which of course is not an
+(paralinguistic) consonant [ʔ] which of course was not an

 item in the phonological consonant inventory.